elastic/kibana/src/plugins/kibana_utils/docs/state_sync/storages/session_storage.md

 stop();
 ```

-You can also imperative use `sessionStorageStateStorage`:
+You can also use `createSessionStorageStateStorage` imperatively:

 ```ts
 const stateStorage = createSessionStorageStateStorage();